schwille-paint/lbFCS2/README.md

 <!--- Comments -->

-# lbFCS
+# lbFCS2

-## Description
-This python package lbFCS+ allows to determine absolute docking strand numbers and local hyridization rates in individual [DNA-PAINT][dna-paint] clusters requiring only a single [DNA-PAINT][dna-paint] image aquistion.
+This python package lbFCS2 allows to determine absolute docking strand numbers and local hyridization rates in individual [DNA-PAINT][dna-paint] clusters requiring only a single [DNA-PAINT][dna-paint] image aquistion.
 It is a revised framework of the previously published [lbFCS][lbfcs-git] package as published in ['Towards absolute molecular numbers in DNA-PAINT'][lbfcs-paper].